NATURE OF OPERATIONS AND BASIS OF PRESENTATION

 The unaudited Condensed Consolidated Financial Statements reflect all adjustments which, in the opinion of management, are necessary for a fair statement of the results of operations, financial position and cash flows.
 All such adjustments are of a normal recurring nature.
 The Condensed Consolidated Financial Statements were prepared in accordance with accounting principles in the United States of America (GAAP) pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for interim financial information.
 Certain information and footnote disclosures normally included in annual financial statements were condensed or omitted as permitted by such rules and regulations.

-These interim condensed financial statements should be read in conjunction with the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
-Our interim period financial results for the three and six month periods presented are not necessarily indicative of results to be expected for any other interim period or for the entire year.
+These interim condensed consolidated financial statements should be read in conjunction with the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+Our interim period financial results for the three and nine month periods presented are not necessarily indicative of results to be expected for any other interim period or for the entire year.
 The year-end Condensed Consolidated Balance Sheet data was derived from audited financial statements but does not include all required annual disclosures.

 Certain amounts for prior year periods were reclassified to conform to the current year presentation.

 Use of Estimates in Preparation of Financial Statements

 Preparation of financial statements requires management to make estimates and assumptions that affect reported amounts presented and disclosed in our Condensed Consolidated Financial Statements.
 Significant estimates and assumptions in these Condensed Consolidated Financial Statements require the exercise of judgment.
 Due to the inherent uncertainty involved in making estimates, actual results reported in future periods may be different from these estimates.